murttkapln/fs_14-repo/nodejs/class-notes/23-RentACar_1 copy/intro.md

   - can choose a car on the list and reserve that car, but can not reserve more than one car on a selected time period,
   - can not reserve cars which are reserved by other customers on selected time period.
   - can see the list of their reservations including past ones.
-  - can update reservations.
+  - can list, create, read their reservations.
-  - can delete their reservations.
+  - can not update, delete reservations.

 - Admins;
   - can make CRUD operations on Car table,